Lane K. Christenson, MS, PhD

 Professional Background

 Dr. Lane K. Christenson is an Professor at the University of Kansas Medical Center (KUMC) in the Department of Molecular and Integrative Physiology.
 He received his Ph.D. from Iowa State University and completed his postdoctoral work at the Oregon National Primate Research Center and University of Pennsylvania before joining KUMC.
 Dr. Christenson’s research focuses on uncovering the complex events occurring in the ovary at the last stages of follicular development and the onset of luteal function.
-Recent work in the laboratory has focused on post-transcriptional regulation both microRNA, RNA editing and circular RNA and investigations into the role extracellular vesicles (exosomes and microvesicles) play in ovarian function (oocyte maturation, granulosa cell function) and in ovarian cancer.
+Recent work in the laboratory has focused on post-transcriptional regulation both microRNA, RNA editing and circular RNA and investigations into the role extracellular vesicles (exosomes and microvesicles) play in ovarian function (oocyte maturation, granulosa cell function).
 Dr. Christenson is a past Section Director of the Frontiers in Reproduction Course held at the Marine Biology Laboratory in Woods Hole, MA and is currently the Society for Study of Reproduction's Treasurer.

 Education and Training